synnksou/react-mqtt-chat-online/readme.md

 1. Install [Node.js](https://nodejs.org/en/).
 2. Install [Yarn](https://yarnpkg.com/getting-started/install).
 3. Clone the repository and navigate to the project directory.
-4. Run `yarn install` to install the dependencies.
+4. Run `yarn` to install the dependencies.
 5. Run `yarn dev` to start the development server.

 ## License